mathDR/reading-text-in-the-wild/README.md

 to produce the json architecture file and the hdf5 weights file for use in the respective model.

 -----------------
+## Usage

-# Usage
+# Run the Models

-Currently the training files are not uploaded (still in progress), but to use the CHAR+2 model, cd to the CHAR2 folder and run
+To use the CHAR+2 model, cd to the CHAR2 folder and run
 ```python
 use_charnet.py